ljl-covid/links/README.md

 * [COVID-19 Travel Regulations Map](https://www.iatatravelcentre.com/world.php) by the IATA, with information on who qualifies to enter each country
 * [Re-open EU](https://reopen.europa.eu/), with detailed travel information for trips to countries in the European Union
 * [microCOVID](https://www.microcovid.org/) reviewed published research about COVID, and used it to make rough estimates about the risk level of various activities
+* [outbreaks.info](https://outbreak.info/) has a large number of COVID-19 resources, going from case data to a collection of publications, trials and more, as well as detailed informations over mutations and variants, all with sophisticated search features and APIs available
 * [COVID InfoHub](https://covid.idmod.org/) by the Institute for Disease Modeling (IDM)
 * [ChannelNewsAsia's page](https://www.channelnewsasia.com/news/topics/wuhan-virus) is predictably centered on the impact in Asia
 * [An overview of "who is getting sick" by various factors](https://www.statnews.com/2020/03/03/who-is-getting-sick-and-how-sick-a-breakdown-of-coronavirus-risk-by-demographic-factors/)